divu2000/Daily-Blog/README.md

 **Week17 : 31-May-2022 to 7-June-2022**

 ##   Enhancement Project

-- we were given a project and we have to study and add new festures and run on our local system
+### Claim Management Project

+- Project was alloted to us and we had to add features to the existing project .